xiaocong/uiautomator/README.md

 # same as count property
 len(d(text="Add new"))

-# get the instance by index
+# get the instance via index
 d(text="Add new")[0]
 d(text="Add new")[1]
 ...

-# use iterator
+# iterator
 for view in d(text="Add new"):
     view.info  # ...
 ```

 **Notes: when you are using selector like a list, you must make sure the screen
-keep unchanged, else you may get ui-not-found error.**
+keep unchanged, else you may get ui not found error.**

 #### Check if the specific ui object exists